BACK TO BASICS: THE ULTIMATE CAMPING GUIDE

 Miscellaneous items are the crux of the camping trip.
 They truly make or break your experience.
 Having a torch can mean the difference between finding the long drop in the dark, or seeing where that weird noise was coming from.
 Many of these items you will also want to keep dry and protected.
 Matches are not much help when they’re broken or wet.
 You can also vacuum seal important navigating tools such as compasses or maps.
 That way if it rains, they remain protected and ready to use.

 Camping can be the most quality time spent together as a group.
 With no cell service or work distraction, it can be a tranquil escape.
 But if you have to deal with someone’s constant whining because you forgot the extra batteries, you’ll be the one needing to escape.
-Through the art of vacuum sealing, your camping trip has never been more organised!
+Through the art of vacuum sealing, your camping trip has never been more organized!

 Lots of other handy hints on camping can also be found on My Open Country, Guide to camping for beginners.
 Good luck on your next adventure and have fun : ) !!!